 The short answer is— yes.
 Your loved one can apply to transfer states upon their release with a process called “Interstate Compact for Adult Offender Supervision.”
+Our experienced parole lawyers have success obtaining interstate transfers of supervision on a mandatory and discretionary basis.
 The following blog describes the Interstate Compact policy and how to apply for an interstate transfer.

 Interstate Compact for Adult Offender Supervision (ICAOS)

 Under the Interstate Compact for Adult Offender Supervision, Texas offenders can apply for a transfer to any U.S. state, as well as to the District of Columbia, Puerto Rico and the Virgin Islands.
 Additionally, the Texas Department of Criminal Justice (TDCJ) and the justice department of the respective state must approve the transfer application.

 Once both states approve the transfer, your loved one must abide by the release regulations of Texas and the supervising state to which they relocate.
 Failing to follow release rules will result in revocation of the release.

 Interstate Compact Transfer Eligibility